ascontract/subscript/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-SubScript is a smart contract language written in AssemblyScript for substrate based chain.
+subscript is a smart contract language written in AssemblyScript for substrate based chain.
 We will provide essential substrate api and builtin tools to support contract development.

-Similar to parity ink, SubScript is built on top of  AssemblyScript and follow all AssemblyScript syntax.
-SubScript is more like a development kit with some builtin module and tools.
-As assemblyscript is easy to interact with TypeScript and JavaScript, SubScript is much more friendly for dapp developers.
+Similar to parity ink, subscript is built on top of  AssemblyScript and follow all AssemblyScript syntax. subscript is more like a development kit with some builtin module and tools.
+As assemblyscript is easy to interact with TypeScript and JavaScript, subscript is much more friendly for DApp developers.

 ## How subscript Works